uptonking/note4yaoo/note-react-blog.md

     - The app state is updated frequently over time
     - You need more powerful capabilities for managing side effects, persistence, and data serialization

+- discussion

+- There are _multiple_ differences in behavior and functionality between Context+useReducer and React-Redux
+  - The "boilerplate" concerns have been eliminated by Redux Toolkit
+  - While Redux isn't always the right choice, there are many reasons to choose it over Context+useReducer

 # [JSX Gotchas](https://shripadk.github.io/react/docs/jsx-gotchas.html)

 - JSX looks like HTML but there are some important differences you may run into.